rrgmc/debefix/README.md

     config:
       table_name: "public.tag" # database table name.
 If not set, will use the table id (tags) as the table name.
     rows:
-      - tag_id: !dbfexpr "generated:int" # means that this will be generated, for example as a database autoincrement
+      - tag_id: !expr "generated:int" # means that this will be generated, for example as a database autoincrement
         name: "Go"
         created_at: !!timestamp 2023-01-01T12:30:12Z
         updated_at: !!timestamp 2023-01-01T12:30:12Z
         config:
-          !dbfconfig
+          !config
-          refid: "go" # refid to be targeted by '!dbfexpr "refid:tags:go:tag_id"'
+          refid: "go" # refid to be targeted by '!expr "refid:tags:go:tag_id"'
-      - tag_id: !dbfexpr "generated:int"
+      - tag_id: !expr "generated:int"
         name: "JavaScript"
         created_at: !!timestamp 2023-01-01T12:30:12Z
         updated_at: !!timestamp 2023-01-01T12:30:12Z
         config:
-          !dbfconfig
+          !config
           refid: "javascript"
-      - tag_id: !dbfexpr "generated:int"
+      - tag_id: !expr "generated:int"
         name: "C++"
         created_at: !!timestamp 2023-01-01T12:30:12Z
         updated_at: !!timestamp 2023-01-01T12:30:12Z
         config:
-          !dbfconfig
+          !config
           refid: "cpp"
   users:
     config: